iteratec/AnsibleCI/docs/user_documentation.md

 Further information of how to write Serverspec tests see on the [official website](http://serverspec.org/).

+## Configuring the Lint execution

+You can exclude files from beeing linted by adding their names each per line to following file: `<ansible-artifact-dir>/examples/aci/lint-excludes`

 ## Configuring the Ansible execution

 Sometimes you need to provide more information to Ansible when testing your roles/playbooks in ACI.
 The next sections will show you how.